DEFY Blog

 For women, changes in estrogen levels affect weight, particularly during menopause and perimenopause.
 Weight gain in men is commonly caused by a Testosterone deficiency, because Testosterone promotes muscle gain and may suppress increased fat buildup, among other functions.
 Thyroid disease can also lead to a thyroid hormone imbalance, which can affect metabolism and weight gain.

-Our goal is to help you promote fat loss, build muscle, and improve overall body composition.
-We also work with you to understand any underlying conditions that may be causing your weight gain.
+Defy Medical’s goal is to help you reach optimal health, promote fat loss, build muscle, and improve overall body composition.
+We also work with you to identify potential nutritional deficiencies and causes of fat gain.